 TA: Which country has surprisingly good food?

 Beth: Japan has some of the best food in the world.
 For a long time, few people traveled to Japan, but in the past 30-some years I've seen the number of international tourists jump from only 2 million a year to almost 30 million.
-So while Japan is no longer the mystery it was, few people realize the diversity in Japanese food.
+So while Japan is no longer the mystery it once was, few people realize the diversity in Japanese food.
 Every region has its specialty, whether it's hairy crab in Hokkaido or pig's feet simmered in soy sauce and sake in Okinawa.
 Even bento boxes that you can get at train stations are wonderful for the local specialties they contain.

 TA: What's something that other tourists do when traveling that drives you crazy and why?

 Beth: Taking photos and selfies.
 Sometimes I just want to yank their phones away and ask them to actually look at what they are photographing.
 Sometimes I take photos of all the people lined up taking photos.
 On a trip to Dominica in September, I tripped wading across a stream, dropping my camera into the water.
 Then my phone died.
-So I resorted to the way I used to travel -- looking around, taking notes, recording scenes in my memory.
+So I resorted to the way I used to travel -- looking around, taking notes, and recording scenes in my memory.

 TA: Which underrated destination deserves to be more famous?

 Beth: Porto.
 I went to Portugal this year with my friend, and as soon as we arrived in Porto, I knew it was the town for me.
 It's dramatic, with steep hills, medieval houses, gorgeous architecture, the Doro River, and port!
 I walked around mesmerized.
 Every direction you looked, it was beautiful.
-To me, it rates as one of the great cities of Europe, right up there with Paris, Budapest and Vienna.
+To me, it rates as one of the great cities of Europe, right up there with Paris, Budapest, and Vienna.